Soulside Journey (1991)

 Fallen leaves return to our soil"

-one, with a catchy Punk beat underneath.
+a faster one, with a catchy Punk beat underneath.
 It then shifts back to the slower sound, during the latter half.
-The dark atmosphere
+The dark

-is maintained, though there doesn't seem to be much about this song that stands out, on its own.
-Still, as a part of the whole,
+atmosphere is maintained, though there doesn't seem to be much about this song that stands out, on its own.
+Still, as a part

-light-hearted and paying homage to the older Metal bands.
-Strangely, this makes me want to go listen to some Exciter or something,
+somewhat light-hearted and paying homage to the older metal bands.
+Strangely, this makes me want to go listen to some Exciter

-though it doesn't sound like hat band, at all.
-The cleaner vocals are terrible at first, but it's strange how quickly you'll
+or something, though it doesn't sound like hat band, at all.
+The cleaner vocals are terrible at first, but it's strange how

-that hearken back to Black Sabbath, while an additional melody adds an eerie atmosphere.
-The song is fairly short and basic,
+riffs that hearken back to Black Sabbath, while an additional melody adds an eerie atmosphere.
+The song is fairly short and

 "Launchpad To Nothingness" starts out with a semi-thrash riff that alternates with